 A pilot risk table framework was developed by the EWG and applied to sablefish and petrale sole prior to the 2023 September Council meeting and reviewed by the SSC on September 21, 2024.
 As a result of feedback from Council advisory bodies and the SSC and discussion with Alaska Fisheries Science Center (AFSC) researchers familiar with the NPFMC risk tables, the CCIEA team recommends several revisions to the structure and content of the framework for this iteration as it applies to groundfish.
-First, given our recommendation to focus a risk table approach on the specification of scientific uncertainty, the first change we recommend is a change in name to reflect this focus: Climate and Ecosystem Adaptive Scientific Uncertainty Buffers (CEASUB).
+First, given our recommendation to focus a risk table approach on the specification of scientific uncertainty, the first change we recommend is a change in name to reflect this focus.
+For example, revising the name to Climate and Ecosystem Adaptive Scientific Uncertainty Buffers (CEASUB) captures the application of the table for specifying scientific uncertainty.
+The CCIEA team is not wedded to this name but merely proposes it as an example to illustrate that the name of the table should reflect its application.

-We also redefined the columns of the table, reduced the number of levels, and applied Intergovernmental Panel on Climate Change (IPCC) language in our evaluation of information within the tables to aid in more transparently communicating the strength of evidence supporting the level designation (Table 2).
+We also redefined the columns of the table, reduced the number of levels, and applied Intergovernmental Panel on Climate Change (IPCC) language (Mastrandrea et al. 2010, Field et al. 2014) in our evaluation of information within the tables to aid in more transparently communicating the strength of evidence supporting the level designation (Table 2).
 We further describe and justify each of these changes below.
 The development of CEASUB tables will be an ongoing process and will likely require further iteration as they are applied to more groundfish stocks and considered for other FMPs.